wenmoon/hodlmybot/README.md

-# HODLMyBot
+# HODL My Bot 🍺
-Bot with a wide variety of features related to crypto currency.
+ChatBot with a wide variety of features related to crypto currency.

-## Supported platforms
+## Supported platforms 🖥
 This bot currently works with Slack (`hodlmybot-slack.py`), Telegram (`hodlmybot-telegram.py`) and Discord (`hodlmybot-discord.py`).

-## Commands
+## Commands 🤖
 ```
 This bot currently supports the following commands:
     /about - A little bit about myself